Citron melon, or “jam melon“, is related to watermelon.

 There are two groups of citron melons.

 - In Africa, North America, and a few other countries, the most common type of citron melon is very close to wild citron melon.
 Fruits are round and a bit bitter when raw.
+They’re never as bitter, though, as the colocynth herb to which they’re related.

 - In Europe, however, citron melons have much larger and sweeter fruits.
 Selection by market gardeners over centuries resulted in more productive and appealing harvests.